kubevirt/community/design-proposals/vm-rollout-strategy/vm-rollout-strategy.md

 # Design

 > **Note:** Below we are only discussing changes to fields that support live updates.
-                  References to `all` fields only refers to fields that can be live-updated.
+  The term `all` only refers to fields that can be live-updated.

 ## KubeVirt CR